jorgemunozl/psiformer_torch/research/Development.md

 ![[ferminet.png|280x315]]

 Motivated for the antisymmetry and the Kato cusp conditions our **Ansatz** take the form of: [

+### Long Short Term Memory and Recurrent Neural Networks

+In order to introduce to the Architecture transformer we are going to introduce the problem and what approaches exist.

+MLP forget things for that reason.
 ### Transformers

+@Vaswani2017
 There exist several architectures that I can use Recurrent Neural Network, Long Short Term Memory.

-@Vaswani2017

 Recurrent Neural Network are: [[Recurrent Neural Network]] And long short term memory are: [[Long Short Memory]]